 - Pick a hair strand and spray water on it.

 - If the water droplets sit on the surface, forming beads, you have low hair porosity.
 If the water gets absorbed quickly, you have high hair porosity.
 If the water stays on the surface for a while and gets absorbed, you have normal hair porosity.

 Apart from these popular tests, you may take the following tests to confirm the results.
 Check them out below!

 Take note of the pace at which hair products get absorbed into your hair.
 If the products get absorbed at a very fast pace, you have high hair porosity.
 If they sit on the surface for a long time, you have low hair porosity.
 If the products are working somewhere in between, you have normal hair porosity.

 Consider your hair type (curly, wavy, straight) while taking this test.
-This is because curls absorb hair products quickly (because of high porosity), while straight hair may take time to absorb them.
+This is because curls may have a tendency to absorb hair products quickly (because of high porosity), while straight hair may take more time to absorb them.